Average number of students offered a place per year

 Our standard conditional offer for this subject is usually A*AA at A level or 41 - 43 points overall and 7, 7, 6 at Higher Level in IB.
 All Colleges may modify offers to take account of individual circumstances.
 Further information can be found here.

-The English Tripos is divided into two Parts.
+The English Tripos is currently divided into two Parts.
 Part I, which lasts for two years, traces the development of literature in Britain from Chaucer to the present day.
 You can expect to cover literary works across all periods and genres, and to apply a broad range of critical approaches, which range from close reading to the consideration of historical, social and political context.
 While these period papers aim to give you a solid grounding in significant works of literature, there are no official ‘set texts’: you will be strongly encouraged to pursue your individual interests, and to develop your own critical practices.
 Part I also includes compulsory papers on Shakespeare and Practical Criticism—in the latter, you will be asked to respond to a number of short texts, and to reflect more broadly on the relation between literature and society.
 In addition to these examined papers, you will have the opportunity to write a 5,000-word dissertation on a subject of your choosing, and a portfolio of three smaller essays.

 More specific detail on the course can be found at the Faculty of English.